unravel-team/mcp-analyst/README.md

 MCP Analyst is an MCP server that empowers claude to analyze local CSV or Parquet files.

+Use this server when your dataset size is bigger than the context window or you don't want to upload full file to optimize the cost.

 # Installation

 ## Install uv